CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-4.html)

+**Note:**
+Right now, `top` is the **only expression** available for use with histograms.

 #### `getJoinedValues`

-What if we want create a bar chart, where each color corresponds with its features in the map?
-First of all, we will need a `ramp` expression to color the map.
-This expression comes with the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method we explained in the [Add legends](/developers/carto-vl/guides/add-legends/) guide.
+In all of the examples above, you will notice that the bar colors are a solid, default color that was defined in the default chart properties.
+But what if you want to create a bar chart, and assign colors to each bar that correspond with the associated features on the map?
+To do this, first, you need a `ramp` expression to color map features which is part of the [`getLegendData()`](/developers/carto-vl/reference/#expressionsrampgetlegenddata) method covered in the [Add legends](/developers/carto-vl/guides/add-legends/) guide.

 Both `viewportHistogram` and `globalHistogram` expressions have the [`getLegendData()`](/developers/carto-vl/reference/#expressionsviewporthistogramgetjoinedvalues) method.

-Let's first define the Viz:
+Let's first define the viz:

 ```js
 const viz = new carto.Viz(`